http://www.sdcoe.net/business2/risk/claim-district.pdf

 On June 22, 2002, as a result of the discrepancy in the two MLS listings, Fowler telephoned Clark on behalf of

-the lot could be split.
-The Rinears were present during the call and observed Fowler write notes on the two MLS
+whether the lot could be split.
+The Rinears were present during the call and observed Fowler write notes on

-printouts (copies of the first and second MLS listings) regarding the question of whether the property could be
+the two MLS printouts (copies of the first and second MLS listings) regarding the question of whether the

 What Clark told Fowler during their telephone conversation is in dispute.
 Rick Rinear testified during his

-Buyers could build one house per acre.
-Rick Rinear stated he understood the second MLS listing meant "[t]he
+believe Buyers could build one house per acre.
+Rick Rinear stated he understood the second MLS listing

-lot split had been approved, she believed Clark told her during the telephone conversation that the split has been
+the lot split had been approved, she believed Clark told her during the telephone conversation that the split

-approved because she would not have written in her notes "The [s]plit has been approved" unless Clark had made
+has been approved because she would not have written in her notes "The [s]plit has been approved" unless

-Fowler during her inquiry that a split had been approved or that the property could be split, and he told her only
+tell Fowler during her inquiry that a split had been approved or that the property could be split, and he told her

-that "the County" had told him that it could be split.
-He testified, "At no time did I agree with [Fowler], or any other
+only that "the County" had told him that it could be split.
+He testified, "At no time did I agree with [Fowler], or any

-person, to represent that the property had been split, or approved for a split, or that it could be split, except to the
+other person, to represent that the property had been split, or approved for a split, or that it could be split,

 conversation, but acknowledged that Fowler asked him, "Can you build two houses on this property[?]," and he